Santa Maria della Scala: Architecture

 The two-story travertine facade was completed in 1624.
 The Baroque Madonna and Child in the niche over the entrance was sculpted by Francesco di Cusart in 1633.
 In 1650, nearly fifty years after the buildings completion, Carlo Rainaldi designed for the church a tempietto-shaped baldachino with 16 slender jasper Corinthian columns and a high altar.
 Four statues of the Evangelists were looted in 1849 and replaced by terracotta ones.

 The interior has a nave with three chapels on each side.
 Its choir, nave and north transept's vaults are decorated with paintings intended to resemble moldings, whilst the south transept has actual stucco relief moldings.

+Following a commission by Cardinal Luigi Antonio di Borbone Spagna, Giuseppe Pannini, the son of Giovanni Paolo Pannini, executed the ornately carved and gilded wooden two-tiered gallery for musicians or cantoria (ca. 1756) above the entrance of the church.
+The lower gallery houses the pipe organ, built by Carlo Vegezzi Bossi in 1908 (opus 1282) and equipped with 11 registers on a single manual and pedal.